thekhalidsha/easy-fullscreen/README.md

 - Super easy to use
 - Lightweight (zero dependencies)
-- Horizontal or vertical fullpage scrolling
+- Horizontal or vertical fullscreen scrolling
 - Customizable styling
 - Written in modern React